svetograf/addcat/README.md

 transparent square image with faces on it is sent to the OpenAI API and the resulting image is acquired.

+P.S.
+Don't put your blame on me for some ugly animals.
+Use it just for fun.
+Remember that AI is still learning =)

 # To start the app

 1. Clone the repo